Putin pledges unity on return to Kremlin, protesters held

 He is under pressure to show he can adapt to the new political landscape.
 Few think he has changed much, if at all.

-He has eased up on the choreographed macho antics that long burnished his image in Russia, such as riding horseback barechested and shooting a tiger with a tranquiliser gun.
+He has eased up on the choreographed macho antics that long burnished his image in Russia, such as riding horseback barechested and shooting a tiger with a tranquilizer gun.

 Harder to shake off will be his habit of seeking total control, as political rivals begin to gain status and a rising middle class demands more political freedom.